OTHER

 We think that the number 106 denotes Gold-plated trim,

-to differentiate from the No.56, which has nickel-plated trim
+to differentiate from the No.56

 (click on the images for larger pictures)